tanveery/recaptcha-net/README.md

     <li>One of the most well-documented reCAPTCHA libraries in the open source community.</li>
 </ul>
 <h2>API Support</h2>
 <p>The library supports Google's reCATPCAH API version 2.
-The support for API version has been removed since Google no longer supports it.</p>
+The functionality for API version 1 has been dropped since Google no longer supports it.</p>
 <h2>Creating a reCAPTCHA API Key</h2>
 <p>Before you can use reCAPTCHA in your web application, you must first create a reCAPTCHA API key (a pair of site and secret keys).
 Creating reCAPTCHA API key is very straight-forward.
 The following are the steps:</p>
 <ol>